 Thesis: Students must complete a thesis based on the student's original research and must enroll in at least three semester hours of BIOL 599.

 At least 14 semester hours in biology must be earned in courses numbered BIOL 415-488 or 514-590.

 Required courses: Enrollment in BIOL 595 or 596 at least twice is required and must be taken under at least two different faculty members.
-Completion of BIOL 592 at least three times is required.
+Completion of BIOL 592 at least two times is required.
 It may be taken a maximum of four times.